-More than half of all new Scouts drop out during their first year in a troop!
-Our Adventure Weekend helps new Scouts (& parents) get off to a solid start.
-It develops enthusiasm among new Scouts and their parents, and it helps them understand many of the mysteries of Boy Scouting (it also helps teach parents about the significant differences between Cub Scouting/Webelos and Boy Scouting).
+Nationally more than half of all new Scouts drop out during their first year in a troop!
+Troop 97's 'Adventure Weekend' helps new Scouts (& parents) get off to a solid start.
+It develops enthusiasm among new Scouts and their parents, and it helps them understand many of the mysteries of Scouting (it also helps teach parents about the significant differences between Cub Scouting/Webelos and troop-level Scouting).

 We expect all new Scouts to go to summer camp their first year in the troop.
 We tell them (and their parents) that summer camp doesn't end our activity year—it begins it.
 And our new Scouts get to start summer camp one day earlier than the other Scouts.
-With permission from the summer camp, we move into our summer camp campsite a day early, on Saturday (as soon as the previous week's troop has departed).
-For the next 24 hours, our Troop Guide and other older Scouts working for him will teach the new Scouts how advancement works, teach them basic Scouting skills, help them earn Tenderfoot or Second Class (occasionally some are ready for First Class).
+With permission from the summer camp, we move into our summer camp campsite a day early, on Saturday (as soon as the previous week's troops have departed).
+For the next 24 hours, our Troop Guide(s) and other older Scouts working under the direction of the troop guide(s) will teach the new Scouts how advancement works, teach them basic Scouting skills, and help them earn their first rank(s).
 We have adults to assist the Scouts as needed, to offer Scoutmaster Conferences, and to conduct Boards of Review.

-The Adventure Weekend agenda is planned by the Troop Guide in consultation with the Scoutmaster or the Assistant Scoutmaster responsible for advising the Troop Guide.
+The Adventure Weekend agenda is planned by the Troop Guide(s) in consultation with the Scoutmaster or the Assistant Scoutmaster responsible for advising the Troop Guides.
 The weekend is run by the Scouts, with many adults around to provide assistance when called on, conferences, and reviews.
 We "expect" at least one parent of each new Scout to attend (and most do).
 That way, they also learn many of the mysteries of Scout advancement, Scout patrol camping, and what their new role is.
-Remember, most of these new Scouts and their parents came out of Cub Scouts, where adults do everything, so Boy Scouting is a dramatic change most are unprepared for!
+Remember, most of these new Scouts and their parents came out of Cub Scouts, where adults do everything, so troop-level Scouting is a dramatic change most are unprepared for!

 By summer camp, most new Scouts have been in the troop for a few months and have been on a couple of weekend campouts.
-They may (should) have made new friends, and are getting to know enough about the other Scouts in the troop to know who they most like to do things with.
+They should have made new friends, and are getting to know enough about the other Scouts in the troop to know who they most like to do things with.
 So during summer camp, the New Scout Patrol disappears.
 Our new Scouts have two choices: they can choose to join one of the regular patrols already in existence, or they can get together with a number of other Scouts and organize a new patrol.
 In this case, they need to find a qualified First Class (or higher) Scout to be their patrol leader (we don't allow a Scout to be a patrol leader until he has been a Scout for at least a year—if he tries it sooner, he is likely to find this challenging job is just plain miserable).